practicefusion-old/styleguides/engineering/ember.md

 ### Ordering static attributes, dynamic attributes, and action helpers for HTML elements

 Ultimately, we should make it easier for other developers to read templates.
 Ordering attributes and then action helpers will provide clarity.
+Alphabetize within categories.

 ```hbs
 {{!
 Bad }}